nbomasi/ansible-config-mgt/README.md

 This Project will make you appreciate DevOps tools even more by making most of the routine tasks automated with Ansible Configuration Management, at the same time you will become confident at writing code using declarative language such as YAML.

-This project will enhance our understanding.
+This project will enhance our understanding. ok life goes on